 Development should ensure it does not inhibit the function of flood flow routes to convey floodwater as efficiently as possible across floodplains.
-Culverting of watercourses will be strongly resisted and existing culverts opened up where possible.
+Culverting of watercourses will be strongly resisted and existing culverts required to be opened up wherever possible.

 Use of flood resilient construction in new development